CALM ANIMAL CARE STAFF

 Wendy Haagerup (with Madi)

 Wendy came to work at Calm Animal Care in 2004, with a keen interest in the details of every aspect of the care that patients receive here, from routine examination visits to complicated surgeries, recovery and followup.
 She is thorough and skilled and holds herself and everyone she works with to a high standard of care, and along with Dr Hartle is working toward certification in Canine Rehabilitation Therapy.
-Wendy leads our technician team, organizing training and protocols, and melding new ideas with the clinic’s culture and standards.
+Wendy leads our team of veterinary assistants, organizing training and protocols, and melding new ideas with the clinic’s culture and standards.
 Her family includes two sons who have grown up helping at the clinic, a husband who kindly pitches in with mechanical expertise, and a menagerie of dogs, cats, rabbits, chickens and horses.
 When not at work, Wendy’s forward view is often framed by the ears of a horse.

-Kayla Smith
+Kayla S.

 Veterinary Assistant